NIVANorge/Mobius/README.md

 # Recent large updates

 **(2019-12-19):** **We just discovered that there has been a bug during the last month where models have not correctly been able to determine what day of year they are in**.
 It has affected the following models: SimplyP, INCA-N, INCA-P, INCA-C, Tutorial3.
-If you have downloaded or compiled one of these models during the last month, you should download or compile a new version now that it has been fixed.
+If you have downloaded or compiled one of these models between November 19. and now, you should download or compile a new version now that it has been fixed.
 We apologize for the inconvenience!

 **(2019-11-25):** It is now possible to customize the timestep size when building a model.
 MobiView and model dlls compiled before and after this change may not compatible with each other respectively.